SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.ping/README.md

 # HTTP Ping control

-This project provides SolarNode plugin that can periodically check that a HTTP URL can be reached, thus verifying network connectivity to that host.
+This project provides a SolarNode plugin that can periodically check that a HTTP URL can be reached, thus verifying network connectivity to that host.
 If a network problem is detected, another control can be toggled and/or a script can be executed.
 This can be useful to deal with unreliable network connections, such as wireless connections that do not automatically reconnect after they go down.